mehravehj/Balanced-Mixture-of-SuperNets/README.md

 # Balanced-Mixture-of-Supernets-for-Learning-CNN-Pooling

-In this repository we release PyTorch code to replicate all main results, images and tabels presented in the paper: Balanced Mixture of Supernets for Learning the CNN Pooling Architecture
+This repository contains the of release PyTorch code to replicate all main results, figures and tabels presented in the paper: Balanced Mixture of Supernets for Learning the CNN Pooling Architecture

+The repository structure is as followed:
+  * `figures/`contains all figures represented in paper
+  * `results/`contains raw results of our tests
+  * `CIFAR`,

+## Structure of Respository

 ## Getting Started
 ### Install